Additional API parameters

 For individual URLs

-In addition your default account's settings and parameters, your users may toggle the embedding settings for individual URL to get exact variant they need for their specific post.
+In addition your default account's settings and parameters, your users may choose embed's settings for ab individual URL to get exact variant they need for their specific post.